Staff

 Mike’s area of research interest is in assessing and managing service quality, particularly in the public sector.
 He has an extensive record of publications.
 Mike’s interests continue to be in Strategic and Operations Management in public services.
 Mike took time out of academia to act as Chief of Staff to the First Minister of Scotland and acted as Special Adviser to the Secretary of State for Scotland and the UK Home Secretary.
 He volunteered with Yorkhill Childrens’ Charity in Glasgow, and acted as a foster-grandad with Extended Families Australia.

-Angela Gluck (Member: Management Committee and Member: Influencing Committee)
+Angela Gluck (Chair: Influencing Committee)

 Angela Gluck has worked as a teacher, lecturer, teacher-trainer, school inspector and curriculum creator, has authored over 40 books on religion, history and education, and broadcasts on these subjects.
 Much of her professional life has centred around interfaith dialogue and issues related to life in a pluralist society.
 From 1993 to 2011, she co-directed an educational consultancy specialising in equality and diversity; she is currently a freelance educator, trainer and writer.
 Angela was Acting Chair of the Board of Trustees between January 2022 and January 2024.